 Where you can and can’t shop during alert level 3.

-Physical distancing rules still apply.
-For dairies and petrol stations, this means they need to continue to operate a “one-in one-out” policy.
+Physical distancing rules apply.
+For dairies and petrol stations, this means they need to operate a “one-in one-out” policy.

 These rules apply to big box retailers as well as other traders such as bookshops, clothing stores and garden centres.